 Docs

-What rtblint checks
+What RTBlint checks

-rtblint is a structural and semantic linter, not a schema-only check.
+RTBlint is a structural and semantic linter, not a schema-only check.
 It parses the JSON, walks the object tree against the canonical OpenRTB catalog for the version you target, and reports anything that does not belong, sits in the wrong place, or has the wrong type.

 JSON well-formedness